rpellerin/rpellerin.github.io/content/greece.md

 </figure>

 Although wearing a helmet when driving a scooter is mandatory, I have seen A LOT of people without one.
 Sometimes both the driver and the passenger.
 Not just on 50cc, also 125cc.
 Reckless!

+I saw a lot of 30 or 40 km/h speed limits on road signs on the islands... but everyone was driving faster.
+Also, and that is valid for Athens too: paint on the road seems too expensive (or too useless?) to be maintained.
+Stop markings, pedestrian crossings: barely visible.
+It seemed like it was last painted 20 years.

+Fun fact: on the islands, people seem to trust one another at a different level than what I'm used to.
+So much that they often leave their helmets and scooter keys... on the scooter!!
+Even at night.
+Crazy!

 ## Trash management